Thursday, September 11, 2025

 “Yet, Lord, You know all their counsel which is against me, to slay me.
 Provide no atonement for their iniquity, nor blot out their sin from Your sight; but let them be overthrown before You.
 Deal thus with them in the time of Your anger.”
 Jeremiah 18:23

 When it comes to imprecatory prayers, it is important to remember the context of these prayers.
-King David, King Hezekiah and Jeremiah were trying to save their nations from being destroyed.
-The entire population of their nation was hanging in the balance.
+Jeremiah was trying to save his nation from being destroyed.
+The future of his nation was hanging in the balance.

-The Lord helped Jeremiah to forgive what others did to him.
-The Lord helped him to press on to do what was best for his nation.
-In the latter portion of his book, the Lord gave Jeremiah a promise a new day.
 In Hebrews 8:10-11, the writer quotes Jeremiah 31:34, saying, “None of them shall teach his neighbor, and none his brother, saying, ‘Know the Lord,’ for all shall know Me, from the least of them to the greatest of them.
 For I will be merciful to their unrighteousness, and their sins and their lawless deeds I will remember no more.”
-This is all Jeremiah ever wanted... that people would know the Lord.
+This is all Jeremiah ever wanted... that people have their sins forgiven by God, and that they would know the Lord in a personal way.

 No comments: